jshwi/docsig/docs/usage/messages/sig303-param-incorrectly-documented.rst

     >>> docsig(string=string, no_ansi=True)
     2 in function
-        E101: parameters out of order (params-out-of-order)
-        E102: includes parameters that do not exist (params-do-not-exist) 1
+        SIG202: includes parameters that do not exist (params-do-not-exist)
+        SIG402: parameters out of order (params-out-of-order)
+    1